-Courses for 2016-17 will be published to the Law School’s website in mid-June when students will be able to learn about course descriptions, expected class requirements and schedule information.
-Rising 2Ls (including incoming transfer students) will access the Lottery Course Selector (LCS) (via the Law School’s intranet system, LawWeb) between July 15 at noon and July 18 at 11:59 p.m. to submit a prioritized list of up to 20 courses satisfying graduation requirements (Skills, Ethics, and/or Upper-Level Writing Requirements).
-Shortly thereafter, SRO will email students individually to notify of courses obtained (up to 2 classes).
-Rising 2Ls (including incoming transfers) can access LCS again on July 29 at noon through August 1 at 11:59 p.m. to submit a prioritized list of up to 20 classes in the Fall 2016 term.
+Courses for 2018-19 are published to the Law School’s website in mid-to-late June, when students will be able to learn about course descriptions, expected class requirements and schedule information.
+Rising 2Ls (including incoming transfer students) will access the Lottery Course Selector (LCS) (via the Law School’s intranet system, LawWeb) between July 12 at noon and July 15 at 11:59 p.m. to submit a prioritized list of up to 20 courses occuring in Fall, J-term or Spring which will satisfy graduation requirements (Skills, Ethics, and/or Upper-Level Writing Requirements).
+Shortly thereafter, SRO will email students individually to notify of courses obtained (up to 3 classes).
+Rising 2Ls (including incoming transfers) can access LCS again on July 26 at noon through July 29 at 11:59 p.m. to submit a prioritized list of up to 20 Fall classes (grad. requirement-satisfying or not).
 Shortly thereafter, SRO will email students individually to notify of courses obtained (up to 16 credits).
-Course evaluations can be found on LawWeb.
+Prior course evaluations can be found on LawWeb.

-Incoming transfer students will then have the opportunity, along with all other upper-level law students, to refine their Fall schedules during ADD/DROP between August 20 at noon and September 7 at 4 p.m.
-ADD/DROP is done in the University’s Student Information System (SIS).
+Incoming transfer students will then have the opportunity, along with all other upper-level law students, to make adjustments (if any desired) to their Fall schedules during ADD/DROP between August 18 at 2 p.m. and September 5 at 4 p.m.
+ADD/DROP is done in the University’s Student Information System (SIS) not LCS..
 Instructions for using SIS to add, drop or waitlist courses can be found on LawWeb, and SRO staff are available to help and answer questions too.

 SRO will email incoming transfer students above the above enrollment processes as the dates approach, but students can read and learn about all of these processes/deadlines on LawWeb (or by contacting or stopping by SRO).